TABLE OF CONTENTS

 Square is often the go-to for retailers with in-person storefronts that need integration into larger digital payment and accounting systems.
 It stands out from the competition thanks to its POS hardware options and software solutions that pair with Square business accounts.

-Its hardware ranges from a free magstripe reader (which comes with an account sign-up) to a top-shelf register that accepts a wide range of payments.
+Square’s hardware ranges from a free magstripe reader (which comes with an account sign-up) to a top-shelf register that accepts a wide range of payments.
 In-person card payments, in particular, come with a 2.6% fee and $0.10 for every transaction; purchases conducted through eCommerce, online invoicing, or Square Online Checkout come at a slightly higher rate of 2.9% plus $0.30 per transaction.

 On top of all these features, Square offers industry-specific services to restaurants and retailers.
 Square for Restaurants offers additional table and course management features; meanwhile, Square for Retail offers tailored vendor and purchase management solutions.
 The platform also includes many third-party integrations, payroll, marketing, and invoicing.

-But certain aspects of the platform might make Cash App users pause—first and foremost, the costs of Square hardware.
+But certain aspects of the platform might make Cash App users pause—first and foremost, the costs of Square products.
 For example, the register charges $799 on top of transaction fees.
 These upfront costs can often lock users into a solution; business owners should ensure they want to use the platform long enough to justify hardware costs.

 5. Paysley: Payment Anywhere Made Simple